Rescue

 Pray

 Heavenly Father, You are full of mercy toward those who cry out to You.
-Thank you for not turning a blind eye to our need but remembering our tears in compassion.
-You are well aware of the details of our sorrow and are faithful to Your promises.
-In the midst of our trials remind us that in Christ You will never leave us or forsake us.
-Enable us by Your Spirit to rest in Your unfailing love and to walk in the freedom You have given us.
-In Jesus name I pray.
+Thank You for seeing our tears with compassion and remembering your covenant to us in Christ.
+Forgive us for doubting your goodness and living in unbelief.
+In the midst of our trials remind us that you will never leave us or forsake us.
+Increase our longing for Christ's return and the restoration of all things.
+Enable us by Your Spirit now to rest in Your faithfulness and trust in your unfailing love.
+In Jesus’ name, I pray.
 Amen.

 Take a moment to pray for others.